 Continue reading “The MXR Phase 100 M-107 Guitar Pedal”

 OK, this thing is pretty good.
 The kicker is that it retails for under $100.
 At that price range, true bypass and warm analog distortion is definitely a feature set that should impress anyone.
 Of course this is all very subjective.
 You have to factor in your setup, taste, and playing style.
 That said, all things considered, it’s a strong pedal.
 I’m not too sure what the ’78 stands for.
 I guess I don’t really care, but I am curious.

 Continue reading “MXR M78 Custom Badass ’78 Distortion”

 I remember these pedals being quite popular back in the late ’70s, but I think most would agree that it was Stevie Ray Vaughan who played a pretty big role in the TS9’s surge in popularity.
 Eric Johnson was also a fan and known to use one to a large degree.
 What’s amazing is that over all these years, and through all the re-issues, the overall design has never really changed.
 This is most likely due to the fact that Ibanez had no reason to fix what was not broken.
 Many guitarists love the Tube Screamer, and many have loved it just the way it is.

 One of the most popular guitar effects of all time, chorus is often used to fatten-up the sound and give it more of a “3-D” feel.
-Some of the most popular guitar tones of all time have involved smart use of Chorus (reference just about any song by the Police, Andy Summers really knew how to use Chorus wisely).
+Some of the most popular guitar tones of all time have involved the smart use of chorus (reference just about any song by the Police; Andy Summers really knew how to use chorus wisely).
 Even in the budget arena, thick and creamy sounds can be generated when using a chorus pedal in true stereo.
-Below is a list of the most popular guitar chorus effects pedals separated by price range.
+Below is a list of the most popular guitar chorus effects pedals, arranged by price range.